medic/cht-docs/content/en/apps/guides/offline/_index.md

 ## Benefits Over Other Solutions

 An offline deployment may consider substituting some requirements above with these other solutions.
-Note that ngrok requires Internet connectivity so is not offline.
+Note that ngrok and local-ip.co require Internet connectivity, so are not an offline solution.

 ### ngrok

 Aside from the obvious benefit of not requiring Internet connectivity, when an offline solution is deployed, traffic stays 100% local.
 When using either [your own reverse proxy]({{< relref "/secure-sharing-of-developer-instance" >}}) or a third party provider like [ngrok](https://ngrok.com/), your traffic may traverse 100s or 1,000s of kilometers to ultimately reach the CHT server which is 10 meters away.

 This can help even in locations with Internet, but connectivity which is very slow, very expensive per megabyte, or both.

+### local-ip.co

+[local-ip.co](http://local-ip.co/) offers both the TLS certificate and private key for `*.my.local-ip.co`.
+Additionally, the service has a DNS server that dynamically maps any IP you pass in the sub-sub-domain to the real world IP such that `192-168-0-1.my.local-ip.co` would resolve to `192.168.0.1`.
+This can make it very handy to deploy a development instance where all HTTP traffic remains local (unlike `ngrok` above).

+As the DNS traffic still needs to leave your network and return, it is not a viable solution for a truely offline CHT deployment.

 ### Self-Signed Certificates